Lesterpaintstheworld/terminal-velocity/story/act2/chapter1/scene2/2_1_2_scene/02_005_key_moments.md

    - Marcus counters with a vision of a future where AI enhances human capabilities, but faces skepticism from the audience.
    - The discussion becomes heated, revealing the deep-seated fears and hopes of the community regarding AI integration.

+3. **Third Major Beat**
+   - A pivotal moment occurs when a young activist challenges both Isabella and Marcus to consider the voices of marginalized groups in their proposals.
+   - The scene culminates in a call for unity, as both characters realize the importance of collaboration in addressing the ethical dilemmas posed by AI.
+   - The emotional stakes are heightened as the community begins to rally around the idea of inclusive decision-making, emphasizing the urgency of their collective voice in shaping AI policies.

+2. **Second Major Beat**
+   - Isabella shares a personal story about a friend affected by AI decisions, illustrating the human impact of technological advancements.
+   - Marcus counters with a vision of a future where AI enhances human capabilities, but faces skepticism from the audience.
+   - The discussion becomes heated, revealing the deep-seated fears and hopes of the community regarding AI integration.

 2. **Second Major Beat**
    - Isabella shares a personal story about a friend affected by AI decisions, illustrating the human impact of technological advancements.
    - Marcus counters with a vision of a future where AI enhances human capabilities, but faces skepticism from the audience.